The True Oldies Channel: Growth

 The True Oldies format had experienced significant growth in exposure following cost-cutting measures across Citadel's payroll since the company's acquisition of ABC Radio Networks (and some of its O&O stations) from Disney.
 Lower performing stations owned by Citadel Broadcasting, such as WYAY (now K-Love owned & operated WAKL) Atlanta, were switched over to True Oldies, sometimes with Imus in the Morning as the morning show.
 WLS-FM Chicago, however, only ran True Oldies Channel overnights and weekends with a similar local oldies format weekdays.

-Affiliates

-The following is a list of affiliates that previously aired The True Oldies Channel before Cumulus distribution cut-off on June 30, 2014.